-Ken has been a practitioner and instructor of RUP since the late 1990s, and an extreme programmer and coach since the middle 2000s.
+Ken is a distributed application engineer at Mesosphere.
 Ken has worked with Fortune 500 companies to small startups in the roles of developer, designer, application architect and enterprise architect.
-Ken's current focus is on enterprise system automation and continuous delivery systems.
+Ken's current focus is on containers, container orchestration, high scale micro-service design and continuous delivery systems.

-Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Jax-India, and The Strange Loop.
+Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Great Indian Developer Summit (GIDS), and The Strange Loop.
 He is a regular speaker with NFJS where he is best known for his architecture and security hacking talks.
 In 2009, Ken was honored by being awarded the JavaOne Rockstar Award at JavaOne in SF, California and the JavaZone Rockstar Award at JavaZone in Oslo, Norway as the top ranked speaker.

-Nathaniel T. Schutta is a senior software engineer focussed on making usable applications.
-A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
+Nathaniel T. Schutta is a software architect focused on cloud computing and building usable applications.
+A proponent of polyglot programming, Nate has written multiple books, appeared in various videos and speaks regularly at conferences worldwide, No Fluff Just Stuff symposia, meetups, universities, and user groups.
 In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
 In an effort to rid the world of bad presentations, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.

 Neal is Director, Software Architect, and Meme Wrangler at ThoughtWorks, a global IT consultancy with an exclusive focus on end-to-end software development and delivery.